binoyjayan/kilo-rs/README.md

-# kilod-rs
+# kilo-rs

-A Rust port of the text editor based on kilo from antirez
+🦀 🦀 🦀 A Rust port of the text editor based on kilo from antirez 🦀 🦀 🦀